thanksmister/Local-Trader-Android/README.md

 ## Support

 Join the [ThanksMister Community](https://community.thanksmister.com/) to ask questions or share any helpful information about this project.
+You can also join the [Discord](https://discord.com/invite/euh9J2d) channel to ask questions or get support.

 ## Features